 In the case where a student is being considered for expulsion, a conference will be conducted by the principal or designee.
 Parents will be notified and given the opportunity to participate in this conference.
 The District Administration encourages students and parents to discuss their concerns and complaints through informal conferences as soon as possible to allow early resolution at the lowest possible administrative level.
 No appeal will be heard by the Superintendent/designee until the parent/guardian has appealed the decision to the building principal.
 If an informal conference regarding a complaint fails to reach the outcome requested by the student or parent, the student or parent may initiate the formal process described in policy FNG (Local).
 You may request this policy from the building principal or access it online at www.crosbyisd.org.
 Consequences will not be deferred pending the outcome of a grievance.
 Students are expected to be present in the assigned disciplinary placement.
-Decisions regarding expulsion may be appealed to the Board of Trustees.
+All appeals conclude with the superintendent/designee with the exception of expulsions.
+Expulsions may be appealed to the Board.